 Tips for exercising pets during the winter months

-While maintaining your dog’s exercise requirements during the winter is important, when conditions are especially cold, it’s a good idea to cut your walk short and supplement your pet’s exercise with some indoor activities for dogs.
+While maintaining your dog’s exercise requirements during the winter is important, it’s a good idea to cut your walk short and supplement your furry friend’s exercise with some indoor activities for dogs when conditions are especially cold.

-Here are some helpful tips for enjoying outdoor exercise with your pets!
+Here are some helpful tips for enjoying outdoor exercise with your furry friend!

 Remember: You shouldn’t wait to see the first signs of discomfort before calling your walk quits.
 If you think it’s too cold for you, then it’s too cold for your dog.

-- When bathing your pets during winter months, ensure they are completely dry before taking them out for a walk.
+- When bathing your furry friend during winter months, ensure they are completely dry before taking them out for a walk.

-- You can remove ice balls by placing your pet’s feet in warm (not hot) water before drying them off with a towel.
-Consider using “booties” to protect your pet’s paws.
+- You can remove ice balls by placing your furry friend’s feet in warm (not hot) water before drying them off with a towel.
+Consider using properly fitted “booties” to protect your companion animal’s paws.

 - Don’t let your dog off leash on ice or snow, especially during a snowstorm, as dogs can lose their scent and easily become lost.